Mayapuri (magazine): Mayapuri Group

-Mayapuri Group of publications began more than 100 years ago, in 1882, in Lahore, the capital of undivided Punjab by the name of Arorbans Press.
+Mayapuri Group of publications began in 1882 in Lahore, the capital of undivided Punjab by the name of Arorbans Press.
 The group later shifted its head office to Delhi.
-After partition, the torchbearer of this group, A.P Bajaj, took the group to new heights by making innovations in the field of media by expanding his printing facilities and launching first children’s magazine Lotpot, which proved to be a big success.
+After partition, the torchbearer of this group, A.P Bajaj, took the group to new heights by making innovations in the field of media by expanding his printing facilities and successfully launching his first children's magazine Lotpot.

 Mayapuri magazine

-In 1974, the Mayapuri Group launched the first weekly Hindi film magazine Mayapuri of India, which proved to be a big success.
-It has been one of the most popular Hindi magazines, covering Bollywood, since its inception and is most sought after film-gossip magazine in northern Hindi belt of India.
-"Mayapuri" also finds mention in the 2008 Bollywood film Ghajini and the popular Star One teen drama series Miley Jab Hum Tum.
-One could find this Mayapuri (Hindi) magazine at any barber shop in India, a glossy magazine full of filmy gossips.
-Some of the old issues of decades of 1970–80s are considered as vintage.
+In 1974, the Mayapuri Group launched the first weekly Hindi film magazine Mayapuri of India.
+It has been one of the most popular Hindi magazines in the northern Hindi belt of India, covering Bollywood film-gossip.
+Mayapuri also finds mention in the 2008 Bollywood film Ghajini and the popular Star One teen drama series Miley Jab Hum Tum.
+One could find this Mayapuri magazine at any barber shop in India.
+Some of the old issues from 1970–80s are considered vintage.